Tezos vs Bitcoin

 Bitcoin has slower and probabilistic finality

-Transactions on Bitcoin never considered absolutely final due to the nature of its consensus mechanism, which is probabilistic.
-This means that while it is unlikely for a transaction to be reversed once it's been included in a block and several confirmations have occurred, it's not technically impossible.
+Transactions on Bitcoin never considered absolutely final.
+This means that while it is unlikely for a transaction to be reversed once it's been included in a block and several confirmations have occurred, it's possible.

 Bitcoin can do 7 transactions per second at Layer 1